AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

-### What happens if we do not migrate our application by Jun 30, 2025?
+### What happens if we do not migrate our integration by Jun 30, 2025?

-Projects on the Developer Console still containing any Service Account (JWT) credentials will be 'frozen' after June 30, 2025.
-This will disable certificate rotation for your application or any other action to modify the Project or the credential.
-The ability to migrate will, however, still be available.
-Once you migrate your application, the Project will be 'unfrozen' again.
+After June 30, 2025, you can no longer refresh certificates for integrations using Service Account (JWT) credentials.
+Your integration will stop working once existing certificates expire.

-Furthermore, Adobe will automatically convert any Service Account (JWT) credential with expired certificates to an OAuth Server-to-Server credential.
+After this date, Adobe will automatically convert Service Account (JWT) credentials with expired certificates to OAuth Server-to-Server credentials.

-Finally, on Mar 1, 2026, all JWT credentials (regardless of certificate validity) will stop working.
+Note: On March 1, 2026, Adobe will convert any remaining Service Account (JWT) credentials, including those with valid certificates, to OAuth Server-to-Server credentials.
+As a result, any integration still using Service Account (JWT) credentials will stop working on this date.

 ### We can currently create new Service Account (JWT) credentials even though they are marked as deprecated.
 Is it recommended?